vsoch/forward/README.md

 `bash resume.sh jupyter`

+### Connection refused after start.sh finished

+Sometimes you can get connection refused messages after the script has started up.
+Just wait up to a minute and then refresh the opened web page, and this should fix the issue.

 ## Adding new sbatch scripts

 You can add more sbatch scripts by putting them in the sbatches directory.